 The FHA 203(k) mortgage allows a borrower to purchase or refinance and rehabilitate a home that is at least one year old.
 Part of the loan proceeds are used to purchase the home or pay off the existing mortgage, and the remaining funds are placed in an escrow account and released as the rehab work is completed.

 The biggest disadvantage of FHA financing is the mortgage insurance premium (MIP).
-For most FHA loans, there is an upfront payment of 1.75% of the loan amount payable at closing, and a .55% per year renewal premium that is paid monthly.
-Like Private Mortgage Insurance (discussed under Conventional Loans), the MIP is automatically canceled when the homeowner’s equity reaches 78%.
-MIP is required for at least 60 payments, even if the 78% LTV level has already been reached.
+For most FHA loans, there is an upfront payment of 1.75% of the loan amount payable at closing, plus an annual mortgage insurance premium that is paid monthly.
 You can visit FHA.com for up-to-date fee information.

 For more information about FHA mortgage loans and FHA loan requirements, or to apply for an FHA loan, please visit www.1stMarinerMortgage.com.